-9.2.2.5 Input Filter Design
+10.2.1.2.5 Input Filter Design

-During adapter hot plug-in, the parasitic inductance and input capacitor from the adapter cable form a second-order system.
+During adapter hot plug-in, the parasitic inductance and input capacitor from the adapter cable form a secondorder system.
 The voltage spike at the VCC pin may be beyond the IC maximum voltage rating and damage the IC.
 The input filter must be carefully designed and tested to prevent an overvoltage event on the VCC pin.
-The ACP/ACN pin must be placed after the input ACFETs in order to avoid overvoltage stress and high dv/dt during hot plug-in.
+The ACP/ACN pins must be placed after the input ACFET in order to avoid overvoltage stress on these pins during hot plug-in.

 There are several methods for damping or limiting the overvoltage spike during adapter hot plug-in.
 An electrolytic capacitor with high ESR as an input capacitor can damp the overvoltage spike well below the IC maximum pin voltage rating.
-A high-current-capability TVS Zener diode can also limit the overvoltage level to an IC-safe level.
-However, these two solutions may not have low cost or small size.
+A high-current capability TVS Zener diode can also limit the overvoltage level to an IC safe level.
+However these two solutions may not have low cost or small size.

-A cost-effective and small-size solution is shown in Figure 23.
-R1 and C1 comprise a damping RC network to damp the hot plug-in oscillation.
+A cost-effective and small size-solution is shown in Figure 21.
+The R1 and C1 are composed of a damping RC network to damp the hot plug-in oscillation.
 As a result, the overvoltage spike is limited to a safe level.
 D1 is used for reverse voltage protection for the VCC pin (it can be the body diode of input ACFET).
-C2 is VCC pin-decoupling capacitor and it should be placed as close as possible to the VCC pin.
-R2 and C2 form a damping RC network to further protect the IC from high-dv/dt and high-voltage spikes.
+C2 is VCC pin decoupling capacitor and it should be placed as close as possible to the VCC pin.
+R2 and C2 form a damping RC network to further protect the IC from high dv/dt and high-voltage spike.
 The C2 value should be less than the C1 value so R1 can be dominant over the ESR of C1 to get enough damping effect for hot plug-in.
-The R1 and R2 packages must be sized to handle static current and inrush current power loss according to the resistor manufacturer's datasheet.
-The values of filter components always must be verified with the real application, and minor adjustments may be needed to fit in the real application circuit.
+The R1 and R2 packages must be sized to handle in-rush current power loss according to resistor manufacturer's datasheet.
+The filter component values always must be verified with the real application and minor adjustments may be needed to fit in the real application circuit.

-Figure 23.
+Figure 21.
 Input Filter

-9.2.2.6 Inductor, Capacitor, and Sense Resistor Selection Guidelines
+10.2.1.2.6 Inductor, Capacitor, and Sense Resistor Selection Guidelines

-The bq24630 provides internal loop compensation.
-With this scheme, best stability occurs when the LC resonant frequency, f_o, is approximately 10 kHz to 15 kHz per Equation 24:
+The BQ2461x provides internal loop compensation.
+With this scheme, best stability occurs when the LC resonant frequency, fo, is approximately 12 kHz to 17 kHz for BQ2461x.